ECP-WarpX/WarpX/mewarpx/README.rst

 ``make devel-all`` will also install all optional dependencies.
 This, notably, will let you run ``make test``, or equivalently ``pytest``, to check that the whole distribution is running properly.
-See :ref:`testing-page` for more details and options in testing.

 For building all docs in latex format, ``latexmk``, and a number of latex packages, must be installed as well.
 Installing a **full** ``texlive``